jbarratt/serverless_survey/implementation.md

 Now all that's left is granting the IAM role to lambda to write files to the bucket.

+Cool, got that going.
+Just add it to the rest of the policies in s-resources-cf.json.
+Works with templates, too.

 ## TODO

+* Fix basic layout
+* Ensure that on submit bounces to a thanks page (react-router)
 * create a client/src and webpack the app from there into client/dist
 * `sls stage create -s production -r us-west-2`
+* add client id localstorage
+* add timestamp of result submission
+* figure out the `env` issue (file a bug if needed)